Angels (Neon Genesis Evangelion): Cultural references and interpretations

 Critics compared the Angels to the kaijū, monsters typical of Japanese science fiction.
 Anime Academy reviewers linked Evangelion to earlier monster-of-the-week products, such as Sailor Moon and Power Rangers, tracing influences to Macross and the works of Gō Nagai.
 Art magazine Real Time also analyzed the Angels, saying their design reflects ancient and modern archetypes, comparing them to Aztec paintings, Joan Miró murals and Donald Judd cubes.
+According to writer Álvaro Arbonés, the Angels' destruction of Tokyo-3 places Neon Genesis Evangelion alongside works such as Coin Locker Babies, Popular Hits of the Showa Era: A Novel and Tetsuo: The Iron Man, all of which depict the destruction of Tokyo and belong to a current of Japanese culture that "cannot imagine anything but the end of the world".
+Virginie Nebbia linked the Angels' origin as Adam's true descendants from the White Moon to Ultraseven, whose story features the Nonmalt, a population portrayed as Earth's original inhabitants who regard human beings as usurpers.

 IGN's Ramsey Isler interpreted the battles against the Angels as a metaphor for Anno's attempts to defeat his internal demons and depression.
 Scholar Mariana Ortega, noting the mythological Lilith represents "the Other Side", a dark world in which deep libidinal and unconscious desires are not controlled, interpreted Neon Genesis Evangelion as a possible tale of psychic struggles between ego and unconscious, Jungian shadow and anima/animus.
 According to Ortega, the purpose of the Nerv, the Seele and the Angels is "a kind of return to an original womb".
 Other scholars have described the Angels as representations of the Other that Shinji must face to form his identity, while Japanese writer Kotani Mari interpreted them as a representation of the concept of abjection, which was formulated by philosopher Julia Kristeva.
 Susan Napier, noting the Angels are explicitly associated with Gendo throughout the series, described them as father figures.
 Hideaki Anno himself compared Gendo and the first Angel Adam to father figures, saying he took inspiration from the Oedipal complex postulated by Sigmund Freud.